Skip to main content

 Chasok Tangnam: The Limbu Harvest Festival

 Cultural festivals provide one of the few consistently affirming opportunities for indigenous communities in the Himalayas to strengthen and assert a more constructive self-image, both across generations and in the pursuit of their identity as a distinct culture.
-For the Limbus, the harvest festival of Chasok Tangnam serves a similar purpose, embodying not only a profound connection between nature and spirituality but also acting as a protector of their rich cultural heritage.
-Rooted in the Mundhum—the oral scripture and philosophical structure of the Limbu people—Chasok Tangnam is a celebration of gratitude, reciprocity, and ecological reverence.
+For the Limbus, the harvest festival of Chasok Tangnam serves a similar purpose.
+It represents both a profound connection between nature and spirituality and also acts as a protector of their rich cultural heritage.
+Rooted in the Mundhum (the oral scripture and traditional philosophy) Chasok Tangnam is a celebration of gratitude and ecological reverence.

 Chasok Tangnam is celebrated during the Udhauli season, which typically occurs in late autumn, in either November or December.
 This season marks the time of harvest when crops such as millet, rice, and buckwheat are gathered, aligning with the natural cycle of crop maturity.
 The festival thus coincides with a time of abundance and gratitude reflecting the agrarian values of the Limbu ancestors.
 The ritual of seeking permission from ancestors or nature to partake in the newly harvested crops is called ‘Chasok,’ whereas ‘Tangnam‘ translates to festival or celebration.